Popular ‘Bachelorette’ finale boosts ABC in ratings

 NEW YORK — Summer’s most popular entertainment series, NBC’s “America’s Got Talent,” had a little competition last week.

-ABC’s “The Bachelorette” delivered its best ratings for the franchise in two years along with a surprise finale last week, when Heather Brown revealed she had called off the engagement to her selection.
+ABC’s “The Bachelorette” delivered its best ratings for the franchise in two years along with a surprise finale last week, when Hannah Brown revealed she had called off the engagement to her selection.

 The show drew 7.5 million, only a half million less than “America’s Got Talent.”